 - Conduct regular family assessments with a standardized tool used by Housing Up

 - Work with the family to resolve issues with the landlord, as needed

-- Provide referrals as needed to Housing Up supportive services (Clinical and Family Success Program) and work collaboratively as a team to advance the goals of the client
+- Provide referrals as needed to Housing Up supportive services (clinical and housing services) and work collaboratively as a team to advance the goals of the client

 - Maintain current records in the Homeless Management Information System (HMIS) database and other case files, documenting interactions with families in the standardized format used by Housing Up

 - Capture daily and monthly statistics and other required reports as directed

 - Maintain effective working relationships with other agencies to which (and from which) participants may be referred, regularly contributing to Housing Up’s resource directory/database